The BEST Kombucha Ratio for a Tasty Brew

 This is THE best tea out there!
 Besides the intoxicating smooth and sweet flavor, Tie Guan Yin is also popular because of its numerous healing properties.
 When you combine a great tasting tea classic, pleasant fragrance and the health benefits, you can see why this tea is so sought after!

-Kombucha Sugar Ratio
+The Sugar Ratio

 Yes, sugar!
 You absolutely cannot skip this part.
-Your SCOBY needs sugar, otherwise it will starve.
+Your SCOBY needs sugar, otherwise, it will starve.

 Don’t worry, though!
 Nearly all of this sugar will get converted into organic acids by the end of the fermentation period.
 The longer you let it go, the less sugar there will be.

-Therefore, if you prefer a tart brew, let it go 2-3 weeks like I do!
-If you like it sweet, stop it early at 1-2 weeks.
-However, this time period is heavily dependent on your brewing environment, room temperature, and how active your SCOBY is, so always do a taste test before bottling.
+*However, this time period is heavily dependent on your brewing environment, room temperature, and how active your SCOBY is, so always do a taste test before bottling.

 1 cup of sugar sitting on a kitchen counter.
 Overhead view.